marineks/CPP_modules/README.md

 Some issues I got and ressources which helped me solve them:

-### Not being able to retrieve multiples words from stdin
+### Not being able to retrieve multiples words from std::cin

 Example:
 ```cpp